Cooling Room II, 1964

 metal toy airplane, cloth, metal wire, plastic boat, paper collage, ceramic cups with lipstick, and spoon, mounted in painted wooden case

 National Gallery of Canada (no. 16706)

 "Cooling Room II" is so named for the words printed on the discarded boxes that Joyce Wieland used to make three-dimensional assemblages of found objects.
-Influenced by American pop culture and filmmaking, she divided each box into frames that show a sequence of events allowing the viewer to construct a story.
-The themes evoked by the individual objects suggest travel, tragedy, love, and time passing as the string of cups reveals their ever-diminishing contents.
+Drawing on her background as a film animator, she divided each box like the frames of a film, providing a sequence of events from which the viewer could construct a story.
+The themes evoked by the individual objects suggest travel, tragedy, love, and time passing as the sequence of cups reveals their ever-diminishing contents.
 The lipstick on the rims implies a female perspective and alludes to the artist's stated dread of disaster, death, and loss.